NivenT/academic_website/_advice/postdoc.md

 * Have a website and indicate on it that you are currently on the job market.
 * You should expect to travel a lot the year you apply.
 You want to give as many talks as possible and go to many conferences in order to help get your name out there.
   * Ask your advisor for suggestions on where to travel.
+  * Also, talk to other speakers/participants at the conferences you go to.
+Even just asking the speaker a question after a talk counts for something.
 * Attending European conferences can be another good way to hear about some of the word-of-mouth postdoc opportunities which are available.
 * If you have trouble putting yourself out there, one way to start a conversation about hiring is asking professors if they have any tips for applying to postdocs.
   * This both can let them know you are on the market and get you some good advice.